RossDan96/HomeworkRPG/README.md

 225,000	17	+6
 265,000	18	+6
 305,000	19	+6
 355,000	20	+7
 410,000
 ```
--Level up screen is a Crystal Ball which scrolls through the classes”Previous and Next”
+- Level up screen is a Crystal Ball which scrolls through the classes”Previous and Next”
--You select your character race when you start
+- You select your character race when you start
--Make web based on the 6 skill points you can make the overall education timeline into a quest
+- Make web based on the 6 skill points you can make the overall education timeline into a quest

 #### Term/Quarter
 ##### Description
 A Length of time in which one set of courses takes place.
 (Ex: *"Fall 2017 was the worst term ever."*)
 ##### Variables
--EXP Range based on credits and GPA
+- EXP Range based on credits and GPA
--Courses
+- Courses
--Credit Total
+- Credit Total

 #### Course Class
 ##### Description
 A Quantity of EXP in the Trek that is based on grade percentage.
 ##### Variables
--When is the Course
+- When is the Course
--Point Limit
+- Point Limit
--Course Credit
+- Course Credit
--Tuition Total
+- Tuition Total
--Minimum percent grade to get a C (int Percent_RedLine)
+- Minimum percent grade to get a C (int Percent_RedLine)
--Minimum point grade to get a C (double Point_RedLine)
+- Minimum point grade to get a C (double Point_RedLine)
--The closer to 100% the more EXP you get (make this a non linear relationship so 100% is a lot of EXP)
+- The closer to 100% the more EXP you get (make this a non linear relationship so 100% is a lot of EXP)

 #### Assingment Class
 ##### Description